-If you are suffering from declining health and emotional drain, and are looking to actively live sustainably, here are five ways you can take action to improve your health while reducing your carbon footprint:
+If you are suffering from declining health and emotional drain, and are looking to actively live sustainably, here are five ways you can take action to improve your health while reducing your carbon footprint.
+Additionally, you may want to consider visiting an eco-resort for a personal yoga retreat to destress and recenter your life.

 5 Ways to Improve Your Health & Live Sustainably